lifeosm/whisper/README.md

     audio.wav
 ```

-The full list of commands can be found here
+The complete list of commands can be found here

 ```bash
 docker run --rm -it ghcr.io/lifeosm/whisper:latest --help